ntyunyayev/tree-sitter-npf/README.md

 * Currently, the parser is not merged into nvim-treesitter, you need to use the following [fork](https://github.com/ntyunyayev/nvim-treesitter).
 (I haven't managed to make *vim.treesitter.query.set* work)

-### TODO
+## Supported features

+* most sections are supported
-* Handle %file sections
+* %file sections correctly inject the parser based on the file extension
-    * It would be nice to look at the extension and inject the appropriate parser
-* Integrate with more editors
+* Comment inside and outside sections are supported

+## TODO

 * Add tests
 * Add support for $(( PYTHON_CODE ))
 * JINJA support